JorgenBrattang/daily-math/README.md

 ## Language
 - Python

-## Frameworks libraries and programs Used
+## Frameworks libraries and programs used

 - <a href="https://git-scm.com/" title="Link to git" rel="nofollow">Git</a>
     - For version control